-5: Connecting many low-income families in remote areas.
-There is an identified need to connect families to the vast resources within the city boundaries because low-income families often struggle with transportation and funds.
-These resources include medical care, mental health care, nutrition education, student groups such as the Boy Scouts or the YMCA, after school care, and other educational services.
+The District encompasses 360 square miles with is an identified need to connect families to the vast resources within the city boundaries because low income families often struggle with transportation and funds.
+These resources include medical care, mental health care, nutrition education, student groups such as the Boy Scouts or the YMCA, after school care, and other community services.